wp-plugins/formforall/readme.txt

 Collect submissions data of your web users

-* By Export CSV or with our API.
+* By Export CSV or with our Records API.
 * Activity reports.

 == Installation ==